Software and IT Report · 2025

 Validated ROI of 5.4–7.8×

-For a 500-person software & IT organisation, the estimated annual economic impact is EUR 110,000–159,000.
+For a 500-person software and IT organisation, the estimated annual economic impact is EUR 110,000–159,000.
 Knowledge-worker presenteeism is the single largest value driver in the model.

 Silent Burnout

-In software & IT, burnout presents not as visible crisis but as quiet disengagement, motivational decline, and presenteeism — eroding output among the highest-value people without triggering standard warning signals.
+In software and IT, burnout presents not as visible crisis but as quiet disengagement, motivational decline, and presenteeism — eroding output among the highest-value people without triggering standard warning signals.

 The Gender Gap